 Video mediation has been a consistent choreographic tool for Elliot since they began making work.
 They move reflexively between live and recorded material as a method for eluding or elucidating the failures of either.
 They have created video works in several genres including lyric videos, music videos, screen dances, and video art studies.
 Most recently, they were commissioned by Links Hall in Chicago, IL to create MASCCHAOS as part of the 2021 Co-MISSION festival of new works.

 Additionally, Elliot has designed lights for numerous dance performances including their own work.
 Elliot released a full-length pop album in 2016 (selftalk) under the moniker Elliot Reza.
 They went on to study songwriting with Drs.
-Julie Jordan Gunn and Stephen Taylor and have since self-produced and released 6 follow-up singles and companion videos for each song.
+Julie Jordan Gunn and Stephen Taylor and have since self-produced and released several follow-up singles and companion videos for each song.
 They have an active photography practice that includes portraiture and dance photography.
 Elliot‘s written research also appears in publications including Integers, Electronic Journal of Combinatorial Number Theory and PARtake, The Journal of Performance as Research (V.3 I.1) as well as on their website: elliotreza.com.

 Elliot holds a Bachelor of Science in Mathematics from Washington and Lee University and a Master of Fine Arts in Dance from the University of Illinois, where they studied with Dr. Cynthia Oliver, Jennifer Monson, Sara Hook, Tere O’Connor, and other esteemed faculty in and outside of dance.
+They currently serve as administrator, assistant media coordinator, and lecturer for Dance at Illinois.